Jobayer-ak/TypeScript-Assignment-1/README.md

 }
 ```
 ### 6.What is the "as" keyword used for in TypeScript?
+"as" keyword used as type assertion.
+Also it is called type casting.
+Using "as" keyword it tells the compiler treat value as specific type what we mention.
 ### 7.Can you explain how to use "type guards" with "in" and "typeof" operators in TypeScript?
+* "in" operator checks property exists in an object.
+* "typeof" operator checks the what type it has.